Photo credit: John Consoli

 Brian Lovett, PhD

-Please email me if you would like to join my lab, collaborate or invite me to speak about my work.
+Please email me if you would to consult with me, collaborate or invite me to speak about my work.